Nellaker-group/placenta/README.md

 | 2,395,747 | 5,486,089 | 799,745 | 64            | 9       |

-The raw data can be downloaded, processed, and loaded into memory using `placenta.data.dataset.Placenta(root)`.
+The raw data can be downloaded, processed, and loaded into memory using `placenta.data.dataset.Placenta({root})`.

+Alternatively, you may download the raw data from this link.
+Please move the data into `{root}/raw`.

-The raw data will be downloaded to `root/raw`.
+The raw data will be downloaded to `{root}/raw`.
 It consists of two hdf5 files `wsi_1.hdf5` and `wsi_2.hdf5` containing the cell features and coordinates, two tsv files `wsi_1.tsv` and `wsi_2.tsv` containing the ground truth labels, and two csv files `val_patches.csv` and `test_patches.csv` containing the validation and test patch coordinates.

-The raw data will be processed into two `torch_geometric.data.Data` objects and saved into `root/processed`.
+The raw data will be processed into two `torch_geometric.data.Data` objects and saved into `{root}/processed`.
 When loading the Placenta dataset into memory, both processed graphs will be combined into a single `torch_geometric.data.DataBatch` object.

 Nodes without ground truth labels are masked in `data.unlabelled_mask`, and the